Alumni Association Events and Functions

 Monthly Board Meetings-Second Monday of the Month

-Beginning in August and continuing through June (11 months, not in July), the alumni director and board president preside over the agenda that includes reports on the results and progress of past and on-going activities and events.
-Please contact Amanda Stratton (773-429-4340) for exact date and time.
+Beginning in August and continuing through June (11 months, not in July), the vice president of alumni services and alumni board president preside over the agenda that includes reports on the results and progress of past and on-going activities and events.
+Please contact Amanda Stratton (773-429- 4340) for exact date and time.
 Alumni from all years who wish to help improve our events and activities are welcome.
-Contact Vice President of Alumni Relations Jim Casey (email@example.com) if you have any questions.
+Contact Vice President of Alumni Relations Jim Casey (firstname.lastname@example.org) if you have any questions.

 Alumni News In Print and On-line and Throughout the Year Via Email and at…

 Alumni News is no longer disbursed twice a year into all active alumni mailboxes via USPS.
 Since you are already reading this on the website, you already know the website address above, but we recommend you keep it at your disposal for continuous alumni news.
 Additionally, you actually support your alma mater every time you go to the website, helping us build our case for website advertising.